Transgender Law Center

 New York, NY

-Milo Inglehart will be joining the Sylvia Rivera Law Project in New York City on a Sumner M. Redstone Fellowship in Public Service.
-Milo will be working to improve access to health care for low-income transgender, gender non-conforming, and intersex New Yorkers through direct representation, coalition building, and policy advocacy.
+Milo Inglehart will be joining the Transgender Law Center on a Sumner M. Redstone Fellowship in Public Service.
+Milo will be working to improve access to legal advice for low-income transgender, gender non-conforming, and intersex people through direct representation, coalition building, and policy advocacy.
 During his time in law school, Milo was a clinical student in the Harvard Health Law and Policy Clinic and Capital Punishment Clinic, Policy Director of the Prison Legal Assistance Project, Community Advocacy Chair of Lambda, and Executive Managing Editor of the Harvard Civil Rights-Civil Liberties Law Review.
 Milo spent his 2L summer as an intern for the ACLU LGBTQ & HIV Project and his 1L summer at SRLP working in the Prisoner Justice Project.
 Before law school, Milo worked in the Policy & Innovation Division of the Office of the Speaker of the New York City Council, where he worked on participatory governance projects and policy analysis projects on issues such as language accessibility of city services, labor trafficking, and sex education in New York City.
 He holds a B.A. in Sociology from Columbia University in the City of New York.